MicrosoftDocs/powerapps-docs/articles/working-with-form-layout.md

 ![Data card selection](media/working-with-form-layout/sales-order-data-card-selection.png)

 You can also reorder cards by dragging them in the form.
 Select the black caption, and then drag it to a different location.
-You can drop the card on either end of an existing card, and a gray drop zone appears while you hover.
+You can drop the card on either end of another card, and a gray drop zone appears while you hover.
 To delete a card (not just hide it), select it, and then press Delete.

 ## Arrange cards in columns ##
-By default, tablet apps have three columns, and phone apps have one.
-You can specify not only how many columns a form has but also whether all cards should horizontally align with column borders.
+By default, forms in tablet apps have three columns, and those in phone apps have one.
+You can specify not only how many columns a form has but also whether all cards should fit within column borders.

 In this graphic, the number of columns in the form was changed from three to four with the **Snap to columns** check box selected.
 The cards in the form were arranged automatically to fit the new layout